 Safety starts with awareness and understanding.
 A company’s safety policy with a signature from the most senior official demonstrates leadership’s personal and corporate commitment to a safe workplace.
 It lets employees know that safety is a priority throughout the organization, and that unsafe practices are not acceptable.

 Every employer with 20 or more employees regularly working in the province must have a written safety policy.
-The safety policy sets out the responsibilities of the employer and employees.
+The safety policy sets out the responsibilities of the employer, the supevisor and the employees.
 It is a document that indicates the workplace commitment to health and safety and is an important component of the overall health and safety program.

 Workplaces with five to nineteen employees at a workplace must also have a safety policy in place, and that policy may include a requirement for a health and safety representative.
 In workplaces that have a high risk of health and safety to their employees, or where the accident record is higher than normal, WorkSafeNB may require the employer to establish a safety policy and include a requirement for a health and safety representative.
 Where the health and safety representative is required, employees must elect this person.
 The employer must post the name of the elected health and safety representative in a prominent place or places at the workplace(s).